ebosspc/ebosspc/README.md

 ------

-#### Hello, my name is Ethan, and I'm a highschool student in the United States
+#### Hello, my name is Ethan, and I'm a college student in the United States
 #### Feel free to add me on any of the linked socials or check out my repos

 <br />